Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 packages/

-├── @internal/types/ # Zero runtime deps, pure TS interfaces
+├── @repo/types/ # zero runtime deps — pure TS interfaces

 Common Pitfalls

-Using ^/~ for internal packages Registry fetches instead of symlinks; stale builds Enforce workspace:* protocol
+Bare semver strings for internal packages Registry fetches a stale published copy instead of linking local source Enforce the workspace:* protocol

 Ignoring peer dependency alignment Runtime Cannot find module in production Set strict-peer-dependencies=true

-Omitting --frozen-lockfile in CI Lockfile drift; non-deterministic builds Add pnpm install --frozen-lockfile to CI
+Omitting --frozen-lockfile in CI Lockfile drift; non-deterministic builds Run pnpm install --frozen-lockfile

-Relying on implicit hoisting Phantom dependencies; false positives in tests Use node-linker=isolated
+Relying on implicit hoisting Phantom dependencies pass tests, fail in prod Use node-linker=isolated

-Bidirectional package imports Circular dependency resolution failures Extract shared types to @internal/types
+Bidirectional package imports Circular dependency initialization failures Extract shared contracts to a @repo/types leaf

 Should I use workspace:* or workspace:^ for internal dependencies?
-Use workspace:* for packages within the same monorepo that share a release cycle.
-It forces symlink resolution to the local source, bypassing registry fetches.
-Use workspace:^ only when publishing internal packages to a private registry with independent versioning.
+Use workspace:* for packages inside the same monorepo that share a release cycle — it forces symlink resolution to local source and bypasses the registry.
+Use workspace:^ only when you publish internal packages to a private registry with independent versioning, so external consumers receive a semver range.

 How do I prevent phantom dependencies in a monorepo?
-Enable strict isolation (node-linker=isolated in pnpm, or nohoist in Yarn).
-This ensures packages can only access explicitly declared dependencies in their package.json, preventing accidental access to hoisted transitive deps.
+Enable strict isolation with node-linker=isolated in pnpm (or nohoist in Yarn).
+This ensures a package can only resolve dependencies it explicitly declares in its own package.json, so it can never accidentally import a hoisted transitive dependency that disappears in production.

 Why does my CI build fail when dependencies update locally?
-The lockfile is out of sync with package.json.
-Always commit the updated lockfile and enforce --frozen-lockfile in CI to guarantee deterministic resolution across environments.
+The lockfile is out of sync with a package.json change.
+Commit the updated lockfile and enforce --frozen-lockfile in CI so the resolver refuses to mutate it and instead fails loudly on the pull request that introduced the drift.

 Can I safely override a transitive dependency version across all workspace packages?
-Yes, using pnpm.overrides, yarn.resolutions, or npm.overrides.
-Verify compatibility with pnpm why <package> before forcing.
-Overrides should only be used for security patches or critical bug fixes, not for arbitrary version upgrades.
+Yes, via pnpm.overrides, yarn.resolutions, or npm.overrides.
+Verify compatibility with pnpm why <package> first, and reserve overrides for security patches and critical bug fixes — not arbitrary upgrades, which can silently violate a peer range.